Reality Era: Daniel Bryan's storyline and initiation

-Breakup of The Shield and rise of Roman Reigns
+Breakup of the Shield and rise of Roman Reigns

-During Triple H's post-WrestleMania attack on Bryan on April 7, 2014, episode of Raw, The Shield interfered on behalf of Bryan and saved him from the assault by Triple H, Batista, and Orton.
-This led to the three of the reforming their old stable Evolution.
+During Triple H's post-WrestleMania attack on Bryan on the April 7, 2014, episode of Raw, The Shield interfered on behalf of Bryan and saved him from the assault by Triple H, Batista, and Orton.
+This led to the three of them reforming their old stable Evolution.
 The two groups would then engage in a feud that saw The Shield defeat Evolution consecutively at the 2014 Extreme Rules and Payback events.
-On the June 2 episode of Raw, Triple H announced his intention to continue the recently-reunited Evolution's feud with The Shield despite Batista quitting WWE to focus on his acting career.
+On the June 2 episode of Raw, Triple H announced his intention to continue the recently reunited Evolution's feud with The Shield, despite Batista quitting WWE to focus on his acting career.
 Later that night The Shield was in the ring, Seth Rollins attacked stablemates Dean Ambrose and Roman Reigns with a steel chair.
 Rollins turned his back on The Shield, allying with The Authority.

-Of the three, Reigns would also receive a heavy push.
-Yet much like what happened to Cena, Reigns' increasing prominence in major storylines was met with fan backlash.
+Of the three, Roman Reigns would also receive a heavy push.
+It was during 2015 that John Cena slowly began to transition to a part time role and WWE began to establish Roman Reigns as the face of the company, which received polarizing reception from fans and critics, since having Reigns win the 2015 Royal rumble match on January 25, 2015.
+Yet, much like what happened to Cena, Reigns' increasing prominence in major storylines was met with fan backlash.
 At the 2015 Royal Rumble, Reigns received massive heat from the live crowd.
 Fans expressed their outrage during and after Fastlane where Reigns defeated the fan's favorite, Daniel Bryan.
-During the main event of WrestleMania 31 between Reigns and then-WWE World Heavyweight Champion Brock Lesnar, Rollins surprisingly cashed in his Money in the Bank contract in the climax, turning the still-ongoing title match into a triple threat match, and his eventual victory was met with a positive response.
-Rollins would however be forced to vacate the title on October 2015 after an injury.
-At the 2015 Survivor Series event a tournament for the vacant WWE World Heavyweight Championship was held, with Shield members Reigns and Ambrose making it to the finals and Reigns defeating Ambrose in the tournament final to win his first WWE World Heavyweight Championship.
+During the main event of WrestleMania 31 between Reigns and then-WWE World Heavyweight Champion Brock Lesnar, Rollins surprisingly cashed in his Money in the Bank contract in the climax.
+This turned the still-ongoing title match into a triple-threat match, and his eventual victory was met with a positive response.
+However, Rollins would be forced to vacate the title later on in October 2015 after an injury.
+At the 2015 Survivor Series event, a tournament for the vacant WWE World Heavyweight Championship was held, with Shield members Reigns and Ambrose making it to the finals and Reigns defeating Ambrose in the tournament final to win his first WWE World Heavyweight Championship.
 This received a mixed response from the fans.
 Reigns would then begin feuding with The Authority, culminating in the main event at WrestleMania 32.
-There he would defeat Triple H to win the WWE World Heavyweight Championship again.
+There he would defeat Triple H to win the WWE World Heavyweight Championship again after losing the title to Triple H at the Royal Rumble, wherein the title had to be defended in the royal rumble match.

-WrestleMania 32 however received negative response, with many calling NXT TakeOver: Dallas which took place the day before WrestleMania on April 1, 2016 a far superior event and many citing the match between Shinsuke Nakamura and Sami Zayn at the event as the match of the year.
+WrestleMania 32 received a negative response, with many calling NXT TakeOver: Dallas which took place the day before WrestleMania on April 1, 2016, a far superior event and many citing the match between Shinsuke Nakamura and Sami Zayn at the event as the match of the year.